 Today, we are gradually returning to whole grains and sourdough breads, with artisan bakeries popping up in most cities.
 While it will require a cooperative effort to re-establish a local grain economy along the front range, change often comes from building consumer demand and this requires awareness.
 Experiencing and understanding what goes into an artisan loaf and how to make one is the first step in jumping on-board of this exciting regional grain train and is worth every effort!

 There are many ways to make sourdough breads.
-The best is to select one process!
+The best is to follow one process at the beginning!
 Here is one that uses a levain or pre-ferment, in addition to the sourdough starter.
 I find this process rewarding as it still produces a sourdough loaf but with a more subtle sour flavor.

 First step: Milling

 2. Step: Make Your Sourdough Starter!

 When making sourdough bread you need a good starter.
 To build a starter it takes at least 3-4 days.
 The good thing about a good starter is that it may last you a lifetime if nurtured on a weekly basis.
 In preparation for Friday, we are making the starters.
 If you like to make your own, follow the steps below: